A spirit of contentment ∙

 A safe place, a feeling of safety, is often essential for a spirit of contentment and well-being.
 It is often hard to find a safe place when life is fraught with anxiety, stress, and trauma.
 Where do you go to feel safe?

-Many think of a safe place as a safe location.
-While others think of it, mainly as a mental or emotional state.
+Many think of a safe place as a secure location.
+At the same time, others think of it mainly as a mental or emotional state.
 In the realm of psychology, this often involves imagining or visualizing a tranquil, serene, often uplifting spot or scene.
-For children of the King our safe place is not imaginary.
-It is real and it is found in a person, the Father God, and the promises which He has made to us His children.
+For children of the King, our safe place is not imaginary.
+It is real and found in a person, the Father God, and the promises He has made to us.

 Sadly, many of us grew up in circumstances that were not secure.
-Often this has to do with the lack of good and biblically based parenting.
+Often this has to do with the lack of good and biblically-based parenting.
 Parents are to impart a sense of security and safety.
 They are supposed to provide “our safe place.”
 The Father intended human fathers to play a significant role in providing a sense of well-being, acceptance, and protection in the lives of the children.

 We have a hole in our hearts and souls if we lack a safe place.
-Our heart is terribly wounded.
+Our heart is wounded.

 But there is a better way, a more excellent way.
 Given time, practice, and perseverance, it works.
 The Father is, indeed, our father, and we are part of His Forever Family.
 In and through Him, we have all we need.

 Living with contentment does not mean that we do not experience fear or anxiety from time to time.
-But we do not have to give into our worst fears and let them control us.
+But we do not have to give in to our worst fears and let them control us.
 Why do we feel fear and dread?
-Is it because we feel vulnerable or like we are losing?
-Is it because we are not able to control our circumstances or even a small corner of the world in which we live?
+Could it be because we feel vulnerable or like we are losing?
+Is it because we cannot control our circumstances or even a tiny corner of the world in which we live?
 What empowers our fear?
-Surely the pain, sorrow, and wounds of a lifetime permeate our hearts and inform our sense of well-being and security.
+Indeed the pain, sorrow, and wounds of a lifetime permeate our hearts and inform our sense of well-being and security.

 REFLECT & PRAY

-Could anything feel more disconcerting or frightening than having to face a terrible trial all by yourself?
-The Father tells us that those who know Him never have to worry about that.
-He’s right there with us, in the easiest and most difficult of times (Stanley).
+How disturbing and frightening it is to have to face a dreadful trial alone.
+The Father tells us that “those who know Him never have to worry about that.
+He is right there with us, in the easiest and most difficult times” (Stanley).

-C. S. Lewis has said that “100 percent of us die, and the percentage cannot be increased.”
-Death is inevitable but are we as children of the King , do we have to live in fear of death?
+C. S. Lewis said, “100 percent of us die, and the percentage cannot be increased.”
+Death is inevitable but are we.
+As children of the King, are we doomed to live in fear of death?
+Absolutely not!

 “Where does the fear of death come from?
 Partly, it comes from fear of the unknown.
 But still more, it comes from the sense of sin . . .
 But where does that sense of sin come from?
 It comes from a sense of being under the law” (Barclay).